-BULLYING PREVENTION AND INTERVENTION

-INCIDENT REPORTING FORM
+BULLYING PREVENTION AND INTERVENTION INCIDENT REPORTING FORM

+I. REPORT

-I. REPORT 1.
-Name of Reporter/Person Filing the Report: (Note: Reports may be made anonymou alleged Aggressor solely on the basis of a usly, but no disciplinary action will be taken against an anonymous report.)
-2. Circle whether you are the: Target of the he behavior Reporter (not Target) 3.
-Circle whether you are a: Student Staff member (position) Volunteer Family Adr ministrator Other (specify) Your telephone number: If you are a student, grade: 4.
-Information about the incident: Name of Target (of behavior): Name of Aggressor (person who eng gaged in the behavior): Date(s) of Incident(s): Time when Incident(s) Occurred: Location of Incident(s) (be as specific as possible): 5.
-Witnesses (List people who saw the incident ident or have information about it): Name: Student Staff Other Na me: Student Staff Other Name: Student Staff Other
+1. Name of Reporter/Person Filing the Report:

+(Note: Reports may be made anonymously, but no disciplinary action will be taken against an alleged Aggressor solely on the basis of an anonymous report.)

+2. Circle whether you are the: Target of he behavior Reporter (not Target) 3.
+Circle whether you are a: Student Staff membe r (position) Vo lunteer Parent Administrator Other (specify y) Yo ur telephone number: If y ou are a student, grade: 4.
+Information about the incide nt: Name of Target (of behav /ior): Name of Aggressor (perso on who engaged n the behavior) : Date(s) of Incident(s): Time when Incident(s) Occurred: 5.
+Witnesses (List people who sa aw the incident o r have informat ion about it): Na me: St udent Staff Of ther Na me: St udent Staff Of ther Na me: St udent Staff Of ther 6 Describe the details of the in cidont (including names of nace lo involved what accurred and what

-6. Describe the details of the incident (including names of people involved, what each person did and said, including specific words used).
-Please attach addition necessary.
+6. Describe the details of the incident (including names of people involved, what occurred, and what each person did and said, including specific words used).
+Please attach additional paper if necessary.

 FOR ADMINISTRATIVE USE ONLY

 7. Signature of Person Filing this Report: Date:

 (Note: Reports may be filed anonymously.)

 8. Form given to: Position:

 Signature: Date: